-Different from previous works, we divide facial judgment areas guided by labeling rules.
+In contrast to existing approaches, we divide facial judgment areas according to labeling rules.
 There are explicit correspondences between judgment areas and AUs.
-The extracted representations can be leveraged to learn AU-specific patterns.
+The extracted representations are leveraged to learn AU-specific patterns.
 AU correlations are further encoded to enhance AU representation learning.

 4.3 AU relation learning